BenjaminMelanson/unifoilDocs/docs/source/installation.rst

    from unifoil.getdata import GetData GetData().getdata(flag="sample")

+NOTICE: We are currently facing challenges with the **full** string option.
+We are working on setting this up.
+To access the full dataset, please download it manually for the timebeing.
+We apologize for this inconvenience and are working on getting this option to work to enable seamless dataset download and access.
+Ensure that the folder structure is as described below.
+Please run the command above with **sample** option to download the mandatory tools.

 **Verify your folder structure.**
 After completing steps 1–4, your **UniFoil Root** directory should look like as follows: